Registration Deadlines (see registration directions below)*

 Register for the Internship Notation Program

 You will know that the registration is submitted correctly when you receive an automatically generated confirmation email.
-If you do not receive the confirmation email, contact Amity Fox.
+If you do not receive the confirmation email, contact the Director of Internship Programs.

 Registration for the INP must occur at the beginning of the internship (usually at the beginning of the semester or summer).
 Then, while you complete the internship, you also do the reflective work.
 There are deadlines in place for each semester and summer.

 The program is designed purposefully with the internship and the reflections occurring at the same time.
 We cannot grant notations retroactively.

 A. Students have completed the INP at internship sites across the country and the world.
 For information and ideas, check out our “Interns in Action” page.

 Q. After registering, what else is involved with the INP?

 A. Throughout the internship, you are guided through the Program and reflective component.

 You will complete short reflective assignments that are progressive in nature.
 The reflective assignments are focused on YOU; they are designed to help you think critically about your experience and allow you to better explain what you learned and how/why it was useful to you.
 The reflections lead to better defined career and personal goals and help you to better articulate your experience to future employers and graduate/professional schools.

 All assignments are submitted through Gateway (there are no required face-to-face meetings).